rival4567/mir_robot/README.md

 * MiR 250
 * MiR 500

-It probably also works with the MiR250 and MiR1000.
+It probably also works with the MiR1000.
 If you can test it on one of those, please let us know if it works.

 This repo has been tested with the following MiR software versions: